 My main research interests lie in the physics (e.g., kinematics, physical conditions) and chemistry (e.g., abundances and spatial distributions) of simple and complex organic molecules (ingredients for life) in space from interstellar clouds, the birthplaces of stars, through to protoplanetary disks.
 These organics eventually seed planetary surfaces and atmospheres and play a role in the "Origin of Life."
 I use numerical models, single dish telescope observations at (sub-) millimeter/centimeter wavelengths (e.g., NASA DSN, IRAM 30m, NRO 45m, ARO 12m, and GBT), interferometric observations at (sub-) millimeter wavelengths (e.g., ALMA, NOEMA), space telescope observations at near, mid and far-infrared wavelengths (e.g., JWST NIRSpec, JWST MIRI, Spitzer and Herschel science archive) along with SOFIA observations at Terahertz frequencies for my research.
-I use interferometric data from the Atacama Large Millimeter/submillimeter Array (ALMA) to study the evolution of volatile molecules in protoplanetary disks with the goal of determining the amount of volatile carbon, nitrogen, and oxygen available to form planets and to compare with the exoplanetary atmospheric compositions derived either from inverse retrieval code or chemical kinetics code.
+I use interferometric data from the Atacama Large Millimeter/submillimeter Array (ALMA) to study the evolution of volatile molecules in protoplanetary disks with the goal of determining the amount of volatile carbon, nitrogen, and oxygen available to form planets and to compare with the exoplanetary atmospheric compositions derived either from atmospheric retrieval or photochemical kinetics for exoplanet atmospheres.
 I am also interested in linking disk models and observations to the origin of comets and have a strong desire to understand the source of the observed organics on them.
 I also have a deep interest in the future development (technology) and scientific capabilities of SPICA, OST, and HabEx mission (together with ground based facilities such as TMT and SKA) to revolutionize our understanding of planetary system formation and complete the census of the outer reaches of the Solar System.
 I am also the co-investigator of a Guaranteed Time Observation (GTO) program of NASA's next flagship astrophysics mission James Webb Space Telescope (JWST) to study physics and chemistry of protostellar binaries in Perseus.

 As a scientist, I have always given priorities to research, teaching, mentoring and outreach activities.
 According to me, teaching, mentoring and outreach are extremely rewarding and constitute a fundamental part of my scientific career together with my research.
 Teaching is a great way to guide and motivate students to quench their curiosity and help them to develop their critical thinking abilities.
 Outreach gives me the opportunity to increase the awareness of astronomy and planetary science, ignite interest in science and inspire future scientists.